teusH/MySense/README.md

 ## Licensing:
 FSF GPLV4
 Feedback of improvements, or extentions to the software are required.
-Copyright: Teus Hagen, ver.
-Behoud de Parel, the Netherlands 2017
+* Copyright: Teus Hagen, ver.
+Behoud de Parel, the Netherlands, 2017